 Change the Radial Spacing to 60, Color to white, and Line Width to 2.

 Change the Labels Color to white and Line Width to 2.
+Note that several of these menu items are linked by default.
+Because of this, changing the color and line width of the Range Rings applied these settings to the Radials and Labels as well.

 Animate the display by pressing Play in the Time Animation Control widget.
 Right Click+Drag in the Main Display to observe the 3D characteristics of the Radar Isosurface display.